getpopper/popper/docs/sections/guides.md

 ### Pre-requisites

-You should have basic knowledge of:
-- git
-- command line
-- R (code snippets in this guide use the [tidyverse](https://www.tidyverse.org/) libraries)
+You should have basic knowledge of git, the command line and R (code snippets in this guide use the [tidyverse](https://www.tidyverse.org/) libraries)

 In addition, you should be familiar with the concepts introduced in the [Getting Started](https://popper.readthedocs.io/en/latest/sections/getting_started.html)